In fight against coronavirus, the world gives medical heroes a standing ovation

 “It’s weird to live in a place without actually knowing the people in that place.
 I was a ghost on my street until I started going to the balcony and establishing relationship with my neighbors,” he said.
 “My neighbor on the front balcony told me last night: ‘After this is all over, I can’t wait to go to the street to finally meet you and have a drink together.’ ”

-Two nights ago, police and ambulances joined in the moment flashing their siren lights in front of Madrid’s ice skating rink, which is serving as the city morgue.
+One night this week, police and ambulances joined in the moment flashing their siren lights in front of Madrid’s ice skating rink, which is serving as the city morgue.

 In Paris, the sound of cheers can be deafening — it resonates down wide boulevards, through thick stone walls and into quiet inner courtyards, where Parisians gather to applaud, even if their apartments do not face the street.

-In an editorial on Thursday, the French newspaper Le Monde argued that support for health workers was essential, but that it should extend beyond nightly applause.
-The real way to support health professionals was to take the confinement rules seriously, Le Monde insisted, as some in France and across Europe have refused to follow their government’s lockdown guidelines.
+In an editorial on Thursday, the French newspaper Le Monde argued that support for health workers was essential but that it should extend beyond nightly applause.
+The real way to support health professionals was to take the confinement rules seriously, Le Monde said, as some in France and across Europe have refused to follow their government’s lockdown guidelines.

 “By respecting and enforcing the rules of containment, by questioning their behavior in terms of the common interest, everyone can indirectly relieve the burden on overworked personnel,” the editorial read.
 “No one should feel exempt from this responsibility.